-Before and after school care is provided by the YMCA in accordance with a contractual agreement with GVA-A. The YMCA classroom is located at East Campus and accepts both East and West students.
-West students are escorted to their campus by YMCA employees for the start of the school day.
-The YMCA is open daily from 6:30 am- 6:00 pm (excluding school hours).
-The YMCA is open to all GVA-A students Grades Kindergarten-8^h Grade.
+Before and after school care is provided by the Innovation Learning in accordance with a contractual agreement with GVA-A. The Innovation Learning classroom is located at both East and West students.
+Innovation Learning is open daily from 6:30 am- 6:00 pm (excluding school hours).
+Innovation Learning is open to all GVA-A students Grades Kindergarten-8^h Grade.
 All students must be age 5 prior to October 1st of the current school year.
-If you're interested in enrolling your child in this program, please contact the YMCA program director.
+If you're interested in enrolling your child in this program, please contact the Innovation Learning program director.

-For security purposes, parents and authorized individuals must sign students in and out of the YMCA.
-The YMCA can be reached by the phone number that they provide to parents in order to drop students off, or pick students up.
+For security purposes, parents and authorized individuals must sign students in and out of Innovation Learning.
+Innovation Learning can be reached by the phone number that they provide to parents in order to drop students off, or pick students up.